AvolitesLtd/TitanManual/docs/running-the-show/midi-dmx-or-audio-triggering.md

 DMX inputs are connected to one of the DMX output connectors using a DMX male to male gender changer cable.
 (This is a simple plug to plug cable with all pins wired straight through, i.e. 1-1, 2-2 and 3-3).
-Titan Mobile may require an update of the USB Expert software to enable this function, this can be downloaded from the Avolites website.

 GPIO uses a contact closure for trigger which is connected using a dedicated jack socket, currently only on the Arena, Tiger Touch II and Sapphire Touch consoles.